Sick of It All: Musical style and influences

-Sick of It All are a hardcore punk band, being one of the first bands to push its sub-genre heavy hardcore.
+Sick of It All is a hardcore punk band, being one of the first bands to push its sub-genre heavy hardcore.
 Kerrang! described them as "the standard bearers for New York hardcore".
+They have always grounded their lyrics in reality — dealing with community, politics, social issues, as well as frustration, anger, identity.
+They’re not fantasy / escapism, but reflection and often admonishment.